mihir-kanzariya/yto_blog_posts/03_nextjs_github_blogging_system.md

 Medium is polished but limiting:
 - Content lives on their platform
 - Limited technical customization
-- No code syntax highlighting out of the box
 - Can't integrate with your existing app
 - Less control over SEO and monetization